Please note that Seaton Wetlands is a dog-free nature reserve

 We ask for a £1 donation for car parking.

 Directions to Seaton Marshes: Continue past Seaton cemetery and take the left turn immediately after Seaton Football Club into Hillymead.
 Pass Axe Vale Static Caravan Park entrance on your left and park in the spaces opposite the water treatment plant.
 The nearest postcode is EX12 2DF.
 This part of the reserve can be easily accessed from Seaton via foot, using the footpath by the Underfleet play park.

-There is no path between Seaton Marshes and the main site; to travel between the two you will need to use the Seaton - Colyford Road (via car or foot) approximately 0.6miles.
+There is no path between Seaton Marshes and the main site.
+To travel between the two you will need to use the Seaton to Colyford Road (via car or foot) approximately 0.6 miles.